h-REA/hREA/README.md

 For information on our workflow and contribution guidelines, see [CONTRIBUTORS.md](./CONTRIBUTORS.md).

 Developers wishing to contribute should also refer to [recommended dev tools](./CONTRIBUTORS.md#recommended-dev-tools) for assistance in configuring your workstation for the most streamlined and pleasant development experience.

+## Known issues

+- If you get `Bad owner or permissions on $HOME/.ssh/config` when attempting to use git remote commands or SSH from within the Nix shell, ensure your `~/.ssh/config` has `0644` permissions and not `0664`.

 ## Docs